mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/composites_walkthrough.rst

     \gamma_{12}
     \end{pmatrix}

-These local axial and shear stresses are then utilized to calculate the value of the **Strength Ratios** for each ply using Equation 5, where the coefficients are defined by:
+These local axial and shear stresses are then utilized to calculate the value of the **Strength Ratios**, where the coefficients are defined by:

 .. math::